 Neighbourhoods thrive when they have no borders—when people can get into and out of them effortlessly.
 The master plan outlines a number of projects to connect The C+E to its neighbours.

-The 5th Street Underpass will make it easy to get in and out of both East Village and the district.
-The 17th Avenue Extension will take the form of a gateway multi-modal link and plaza that makes room for people, bikes and cars.
+The 6th Street Underpass will make it easy to get in and out of both East Village and the district.
+The 17th Avenue Extension takes the form of a gateway multi-modal link and plaza that makes room for people, bikes and cars.

-The City of Calgary’s investment into the planned Greenline and 12th Avenue Cycle track on the north side of the district draws people in using sustainable transportation infrastructure that supports a future-ready Calgary.
+The City of Calgary’s investment into the planned Green Line on the north side of the district draws people in using sustainable transportation infrastructure that supports a future-ready Calgary.

 Cultural and Event Spaces